Lights. Camera. Action! For the Love of Film

 The American Youth Film Festival™ is open to ALL YOUTH regardless of race, creed, or national origin that are currently enrolled in elementary school, middle school, high school or college.
-Suggested submissions and entry fees will be in one of four categories, elementary school ($20.00), middle school ($30.00), high school ($40.00) or college ($50.00).
+Suggested film submissions and EARLY BIRD entry fees will be in one of four categories, elementary school ($20.00), middle school ($30.00), high school ($40.00) or college ($50.00).
 Film must be works directed and/or produced by elementary school, middle school, high school or college students.
 Adult supervision must be limited to an advisory capacity only.
 Also, recent trailers or self-tapes may be submitted for Best Actor/Actress, Best Young Actor/Actress and Best Supporting Actor/Actress categories.

 All film (national and international) may be submitted into only one category, however, film makers may submit additional entries with separate forms and entry fees.
 All entries have specific time limits including titles and credits unless otherwise noted.
 The American Youth Film Festival is a family event therefore, NO ENTRIES MAY CONTAIN NUDITY, PROFANITY or EXCESSIVE VIOLENCE.
 Failure to adhere to these requirements will immediately disqualify entry and NO REFUNDS WILL BE AWARDED.